 Neil was born and brought up in Rotherham, South Yorkshire in the UK, to working class parents; and from an early age his imagination and passion for book illustration was to lead him initially into a career in illustration/design and eventually lecturing.
 Since 2005 he has also developed a career as a painter of trancendental, metaphysical art producing unique imagery for a niche area.

 In his self-published books Through Ancient Eyes and Journeys in the Dreamtime, he illustrates a personal and fascinating approach to art and image making.
 In his first Illustrated Story Kokoro, he encapsulates the story of creation with the ‘themes and signs’ unfolding in our reality, as we go through a major shift in consciousness at this time.
 In his second narrative Moon Slayer, he takes the story further and deeper in terms of characters the creation of our reality.
-He is currently working on Kokoro part three.
+He has currently completed Kokoro part three titled Aeon Rising.

-Originally trained in conventional Graphic Arts and Illustration with London agents in the mid 90’s, and over two decades of publishing experience, Neil has an ability to manage and produce individualised book Illustration projects and designs from concept to final output and to budget.
-With Illustrated work appearing in books and global presentations, He has seen the Illustration profession from all angles; as an artist, commissioning editor to a project manger within publishing.
-Neil has had several lecturing posts in colleges across the UK since the 90s, teaching Illustration, graphic design, concept art and visual communication.
+With Illustrated work appearing in books and global presentations, Neil has seen the Illustration profession from all angles; as an artist, commissioning editor to a project manger within publishing.
+Neil has also had several lecturing posts across the UK since the late 90s, teaching Illustration, Graphic Design, Concept Art and Visual Communication.